SOVEREIGN-NET/lib-storage/docs/examples/basic_usage.md

         upload_tasks.push((filename.to_string(), upload_request));
     }

-    // Execute uploads concurrently (in a real scenario)
+    // Execute uploads concurrently (in a scenario)
     // For this example, we'll do them sequentially for (filename, upload_request) in upload_tasks {
         match storage.upload_content(upload_request, identity.clone()).await {